Representation theory of non-factorizable ribbon Hopf algebras: Examples in the context of 4d TQFTs

-\begin{remark} It is explained in \cite{costantino2023skein} that for the TQFT defined there to detect exotic pairs of 4-manifolds, $\mathcal{C}$ has to be chromatic non-degenerate but not chromatic compact.
-Moreover, it is required that $\lambda(M)' \otimes \lambda(S(M''))$ be non-invertible in $\K$.
-The latter condition is a consequence of the fact that $\lambda(M)' \otimes \lambda(S(M''))$ is the invariant of $S^2\times S^2$ and by the famous theorem of Gompf (see for example \cite{gompf_stipsicz_1999}) for any pair of homeomorphic compact oriented 4-manifolds $X$ and $Y$, there exists an integer $l \in \Z_{>0}$ such that $X \#^l S^2\times S^2$ and $Y \#^l S^2\times S^2$ are diffeomorphic, and so cannot be distinguished if this invariant is invertible.
-This phenomenon is usually known as $ S^2\times S^2$-\textit{stabilization} or just \textit{stabilization}. \end{remark} We finish by observing that $U\ltimes H \rtimes G$ remains susceptible to stabilisation.
+\begin{remark} It is explained in CGHP that for the TQFT defined there to detect exotic pairs of 4-manifolds, $\mathcal{C}$ has to be chromatic non-degenerate but not chromatic compact.
+Moreover, it is required that $\lambda(M')\lambda(S(M''))$ be non-invertible in $\K$.
+The latter condition is a consequence of the fact that $\lambda(M')\lambda(S(M''))$ is the invariant of $S^2\times S^2$ and by the famous theorem of Gompf (see for example \cite{gompf_stipsicz_1999}) for any pair of homeomorphic compact oriented 4-manifolds $X$ and $Y$, there exists an integer $l \in \Z_{>0}$ such that $X \#^l S^2\times S^2$ and $Y \#^l S^2\times S^2$ are diffeomorphic, and so cannot be distinguished if this invariant is invertible.
+This phenomenon is usually known as $ S^2\times S^2$-\textit{stabilization} or just \textit{stabilization}.
+For the analogue for 4-dimensional 2-handlebodies up to 2-deformations see \cite[Appendix C]{beliakova_derenzi_2023} \end{remark} \begin{proposition} Let $H=\operatorname{SF}_{2n}$ and $U=u_q \mathfrak{sl}_2$ carrying the structures from the Proposition \ref{SFextProp}, such that all entries in $\pmb{\alpha}$ are non-zero.
+Then $\lambda(S(M'))\lambda(M'')\neq 0$, so the resulting invariant is susceptible to stabilisation. \end{proposition}

 \begin{proposition} Let $U\ltimes H \rtimes G$ be as above and let $M$ be its monodromy matrix.
 Then $\lambda(S(M'))\lambda(M'')\neq 0$.
 Thus, the resulting invariant is susceptible to stablilisation. \end{proposition} \begin{proof} The component $G$ does not participate non-trivially in the R-matrix (hence the monodromy) and does not affect the element of the monomial basis picked up by $\lambda$.
 Thus, the proof follows by the same argument as in Proposition \ref{UHGStabProp} and Corollary \ref{UHGStabCor} \end{proof} \begin{remark} One could adapt a similar strategy for $u_q \mathfrak{g} \rtimes S_p$, where $u_q(\mathfrak{g})$ is the small quantum group for a Lie algebra $\mathfrak{g}$ larger than $\mathfrak{sl}_2$, taken over $\K$ with suitable assumptions on $p$ and $q$.
 Then the action of $S_p$ could be defined to permute $E_i$ generators among themselves, and analogously $F_i$.
 From the Hopf algebraic perspective we adapt in this paper, provided the unimodular and ribbon properties remain fulfilled, it is reasonable to expect the resulting product will also be chromatic non-degenerate but not chromatic compact, but will remain susceptible to stabilisation. \end{remark}